microsoft/AzureDWScriptsandUtilities/Assessment/README.md

-### Please note that we have a new publicly available GitHub repository with upgraded functionalities for working with Azure Synapse Analytics (formerly Azure SQL DW).
+### Please note that we have a new publicly available GitHub repository with upgraded functionalities.
 This old repository will not be updated anymore.
 Our team will focus on adding new capabilities to the new repository.
-Please use below link to access the new repository:
+Please use below link to access Assessment folder in the new repository:

 https://github.com/microsoft/AzureSynapseScriptsAndAccelerators/tree/main/Assessment